chrissarmstrong/seeking-manifold/content/Running Thoughts/Migos.md

 If you are depressed or endangered your Migo may realize that and take actions that save your life.

-My Migo may work with you and your Migo to plan an intervention for me.
+My Migo may work with you and your Migo to stage an intervention for me.

 I will get mad at my Migo for having made a mistake or missed something it should have warned me about.